I am a Senior Lecturer in English Literature.

 - Sex and Gender

-I coordinate the Level 6 module ‘Time, Temporality, Contemporary Fiction’, as well as the Level 4 module ‘Unpacking Texts: Introducing Critical Theory’.
-I also teach on the team-taught unit ‘Body Politics’.
+At undergraduate level, I coordinate the Level 6 module ‘Time, Temporality, Contemporary Fiction’, as well as the Level 4 module ‘Unpacking Texts: Introducing Critical Theory’.
+I also teach on the team-taught unit ‘Body Politics’ and supervise Level 6 dissertations.

 At postgraduate level, I supervise PhD and MRes projects on modern and contemporary literature and literary theory.
 I would welcome proposals from prospective postgraduate students relating to my research interests.